 One ingredient that is an absolute must, is reindeer meat.
 It's always been a vital part of Sámi's diet for surviving through the long and cold winters.
-Its lean meat and fine taste of game is unique.
+The lean reindeer meat with fine taste of game is unique.
 Try reindeer in various ways; cold smoked, sautéed or grilled, and pick your favorite form.
 Sautéed reindeer with mashed potatoes and lingonberry jam is a delicious course, which you’ll find in every restaurant in Lapland.

 Sky Kitchen & View

-Sky Kitchen & View with panoramic windows is located on top of the Ounasvaara Hill, offering spectacular views over Rovaniemi area.
+Sky Kitchen & View with panoramic windows is located at the top of the Ounasvaara Hill, offering spectacular views over the Rovaniemi area.
 It has been selected as the best restaurant of Lapland multiple times.